DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 4. By default, the Forwarder's API key is stored in the Secrets Manager.
 The Secrets Manager endpoint needs to be added to the VPC.
 You can follow the instructions [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) for adding AWS services to a VPC.
 5. When installing the Forwarder with the CloudFormation template, enable 'DdUsePrivateLink' and set at least one Subnet Id and Security Group.

-### AWS PrivateLink Limitations

-* AWS PrivateLink can only be configured with Datadog organizations in the Datadog US region.
-* Trace forwarding is currently unsupported via AWS PrivateLink.

 ## Troubleshooting